chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

         ln -s ../kora/public kora

-    After both of these steps, your terminal window will look something like this:
+    After both of these steps, your Terminal window will look something like this:

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_34_annotated.png" title="Set up Subdirectory Symbolic Link">

     This was the last bit of Terminal required for setup, so you may now close Terminal and return to cPanel Main.
 It isn't necessary, but if you wish, you can run the command `exit` to terminate your Terminal connection before navigating back to cPanel Main.

-3. To confirm that the symbolic link process worked, you may go back into File Manager and navigate into your publicly-accessible directory, which you were to take note of in Step 2 of "[Upload and Prepare Kora Application Files via cPanel File Manager](https://chi-initiative.github.io/kora-documentation/getting-started/installing_kora_domains/#upload-and-prepare-kora-application-files-via-cpanel-file-manager).""
+3. To confirm that the symbolic link process worked, you may go back into File Manager and navigate into your publicly-accessible directory, which you were to take note of in Step 2 of "[Upload and Prepare Kora Application Files via cPanel File Manager](#upload-and-prepare-kora-application-files-via-cpanel-file-manager)."
 There, you should find the directory "kora" with the black chain-link icon over the folder icon.

 ### Subdomain URLs